 - a.
-Coordination of activities between the Awardee, the Corporation, other Social Innovation Fund awardees, other recipients of assistance from the Corporation, public agencies, and other invited public or private organizations; and - b.
+Coordination of activities between the Awardee, CNCS, other Social Innovation Fund awardees, other recipients of assistance from CNCS, public agencies, and other invited public or private organizations; and - b.
 The development of best practices deliverables.

 D. BUDGET AND PROGRAMMATIC CHANGES